pulumi/docs/content/blog/deploy-kubernetes-and-apps-with-go/index.md

 ## Cloud + Kubernetes with Go

-Pulumi works with both Kubernetes and cloud providers (AWS, Azure, GCP, and more).
-In the same Pulumi program, you can build a Kubernetes cluster and then deploy applications and services into the cluster.
-Using Pulumi's programming model, we have access to all these various cloud technologies.
+Pulumi works with both Kubernetes and cloud providers (AWS, Azure, GCP, and more.)
+Within the same Pulumi program, you can build a Kubernetes cluster and then deploy applications and services into that cluster.

 For example, we can deploy a managed GKE cluster, and then deploy a Pod into it: